ssuish/mud-onchain-game/README.md

 # MUD Game - Phaser Edition

-A complete MUD (Multi-User Dungeon) game built with **MUD framework v2.2.21** and **Phaser.js**, featuring onchain game mechanics, real-time multiplayer gameplay, and pixel art aesthetics.
+A complete MUD game built with **MUD framework v2.2.21** and **Phaser.js**, featuring onchain game mechanics, real-time multiplayer gameplay, and pixel art aesthetics.

 ## 🎮 Overview

-This project is a modern take on classic MUD games, combining the autonomous world paradigm with engaging 2D gameplay.
+This project is a modern take on classic games, combining the autonomous world paradigm with engaging 2D gameplay.
 Built on Ethereum using the MUD framework, it provides:

 - **Onchain Game Logic**: All game state and mechanics are stored and executed on the blockchain
 - **Real-time Client**: Responsive Phaser.js-based game client with pixel art graphics